Milk (Garbage song)

-"Milk" is a song written and produced by American alternative rock band Garbage from their self-titled debut studio album (1995).
-The song was released internationally the following year as the album's fifth and final single.
+"Milk" is a song by American alternative rock band Garbage from their self-titled debut studio album (1995).
+Written and produced by the band, the song was released internationally the following year as the album's fifth and final single.
 Garbage collaborated with trip hop musician Tricky on a new version of "Milk" for single release.
-Much media comment was made regarding a rumoured fall-out over the sessions, when it became known that Garbage produced a further mix of "Milk" that only incorporated Tricky's vocals from that session.
+Media reported that there was a rumoured fall-out over the sessions, when it became known that Garbage produced another mix of "Milk" that only incorporated Tricky's vocals from that session.

-After an acclaimed live performance of the new recording of "Milk" at the 1996 MTV Europe Music Awards, as well as winning the Best Breakthrough Act, "Milk (The Wicked Mix feat.
-Tricky)" debuted at number 10 on the UK Singles Chart, outselling the previous single "Stupid Girl".
-A mix that deleted Tricky's vocal, "Milk (The Siren mix)", charted in Germany, Australia and New Zealand.
+After an acclaimed live performance of the new recording of the song at the 1996 MTV Europe Music Awards, "Milk (The Wicked Mix feat.
+Tricky)" debuted at number 10 on the UK Singles Chart.
+A mix without Tricky's vocal, "Milk (The Siren mix)", charted in Germany, Australia and New Zealand.

-In North America, "Milk" was released alongside album cut "Supervixen" as part of a dual-single strategy to build upon the momentum built from the success of previous single "Stupid Girl".
+In North America, "Milk" was released alongside album cut "Supervixen" to build upon the momentum from the success of previous single "Stupid Girl".
 The single release was supported by Garbage's support slot for the Smashing Pumpkins Infinite Sadness arena tour and pre-empted the release of a home video compilation of all the band's music videos.
-Both "Milk" and "Supervixen" failed to chart when alternative radio chose to heavily support their soundtrack feature "#1 Crush" instead.
+Both "Milk" and "Supervixen" failed to chart when alternative radio chose to heavily support the band's soundtrack song "#1 Crush" instead.